Mikejo5000/vsts-docs-pr/docs/articles/security-validation-cicd-pipeline.md

 ## CI (Continuous Integration)

 The CI build should be executed as part of the pull request (PR-CI) process discussed above and once the merge is complete.
-Typically, the primary difference between the two runs is that the PR-CI process doesn’t need to do any of the packaging/staging that is done in the CI build.
+Typically, the primary difference between the two runs is that the PR-CI process doesn't need to do any of the packaging/staging that is done in the CI build.
 These CI builds should run static code analysis tests to ensure that the code is following all rules for both maintenance and security.
 Several tools can be used for this.

 - [Visual Studio Code Analysis and the Roslyn Security Analyzers](https://blogs.msdn.microsoft.com/secdevblog/2016/03/30/roslyn-diagnostics-security-analyzers-overview/)